National Security in an Age of Open Information

 Secret Service is a fascinating insight into the world of the security services and a reminder of the importance of actively attending to the moral health of both the institution itself and its operatives who, by their very nature, are its greatest strength and also its greatest weakness.

-Jonathan Evans, Baron of Weardale, was Director General of the British Security Service from 2007 to 2013.
+JONATHAN EVANS, was Director General of the British Security Service from 2007 to 2013.
 In 2018, he was appointed Chair of the Committee on Standards in Public Life.
-Claire Foster-Gilbert is the Founding Director of the Westminster Abbey Institute and the Co-founder of the St Paul’s Institute.
+CLAIRE FOSTER-GILBERT is the Founding Director of the Westminster Abbey Institute and the Co-founder of the St Paul’s Institute.